Got pictures? Please e-mail me.

 8. Infant Radford, son of Wm.
 R. and Arta C. Radford, who died April 1858 in Patrick County Patrick County Death Records, 1850-73, USGenWeb Archives.

 NOTES on the children of Artie and William: Original source of first seven children of Artie and William: Ed Wojtowicz, from Floyd and Franklin Co., Va., courthouse records.
 Another source of information, Descendants of James Tazewell (Snr.)
 Radford by Bernard Radford, lists Arta Minta Cochran, William Riley Radford and five children: Edward Americus, Robert Wingfield, Mary Araminta Ellendor, Elias and Rhoda Rosanna.
+(As of Feb.
+23, 2018, that link seems to be gone.)

 - Charles Cochran (07 Oct 1824/02 Nov 1919).
 He married Ruth Radford.
 Their children were Andrew Jackson (A.J.)
 Cochran, Michael Cochran, Martha Cochran Bennett (second husband Isaac Siers or Sears), Malinda Jane Cochran Vest, Robert Edward (R.E.) cochran, Rachel Cochran Bennett, Mary Eleandor Cochran Parker and Isaiah Cochran.
 For more information on Charles and Ruth's family, go to Vest Page 4 (Charles and Ruth Cochran).